voydz/souyuz/fastlane-plugin-souyuz/README.md

       platform: "android",
       build_configuration: "Release",
       build_target: ['Clean','Build'], # OPTIONAL - default to 'Build'
-      build_platform: "AnyCPU", # OPTIONAL -> One of "iPhone iPhoneSimulator AnyCPU" -> default to iOS:"iPhone", Android:"AnyCPU"
+      build_platform: "AnyCPU", # OPTIONAL -> One of "ios-arm64 iossimulator-x64 AnyCPU" -> default to iOS:"ios-arm64", Android:"AnyCPU"
       keystore_path: "{PATH_TO_YOUR_KEYSTORE}", # OPTIONAL - if not provided Xamarin default keystore will be used
       keystore_alias: "{ALIAS_OF_YOUR_KEYSTORE}", # OPTIONAL - if not provided Xamarin default keystore will be used
       keystore_password: "{YOUR_SUPER_SECRET_KEYSTORE_PASSWORD}", # OPTIONAL - if not provided Xamarin default keystore will be used